 What is even more inexcusable is that they will not release requested data as there is only one court in the Horowhenua, says Mr McCann.

-…we will have to produce aggregated outputs of this data so that no individual person or court can be identified.
+…we will have to produce aggregated outputs and find Arizona aggravated assault charges of this data so that no individual person or court can be identified.
 Statistics New Zealand.

 Why a region should have the extent of domestic violence hidden from them is beyond me.
-What we know is that more women are ringing the Police, Women’s Refuge houses are full to overflowing and services are stretched.
+What we know is that more women are ringing the Police, and contacting Medlin Lawyers – domestic violence attorneys, Women’s Refuge houses are full to overflowing and services are stretched.

 We should not be playing politics with domestic violence and the public and those who work to end the violence need to have the information released immediately, so we can see the extent of the problem, says Mr McCann.